slowphil/zotexmacs/README.md

 You need both [Texmacs](http://www.texmacs.org) and [Zotero](https://www.zotero.org/) already installed.

 #Short doc
-Install the "zotexmacs-XX-signed.xpi" file in Firefox (or Zotero standalone) and add the content of the file "place in my-init-texmacs.scm" in the file $TEXMACS_HOME_PATH/progs/my-init-texmacs.scm ($TEXMACS_HOME_PATH is the user's Texmacs settings folder whose exact location depends on your OS - see "More doc").
+Install the released ["zotexmacs-XX-signed.xpi"](https://github.com/slowphil/zotexmacs/releases/latest) file in Firefox (or Zotero standalone) and add the content of the file "place in my-init-texmacs.scm" in the file $TEXMACS_HOME_PATH/progs/my-init-texmacs.scm ($TEXMACS_HOME_PATH is the user's Texmacs settings folder whose exact location depends on your OS - see "More doc").
 After restarting both Firefox and TeXmacs, Zotexmacs should work.

 #More doc
 Open "zotexmacs doc.tm" in TeXmacs.